joinkoj/handbook/slack.md

 - `sales-` relating to sales
 - `tech-` relating to technology, engineering, and design

 If you create a new channel, try to add the most relevant prefix.
 If there is no relevant prefix in this list, create a new prefix and add it to this list.
+Channel names should be in [kebab case](https://en.wiktionary.org/wiki/kebab_case), all lowercased, and with a hyphen between terms, e.g., `tech-new-project-name`.

 ## Prior art